EUROPE MARKETS: European Stocks Buoyed By Earnings Before ECB's Draghi Steps On Stage

 Continue Reading Below

-European stocks gained on Thursday, as investors sifted through corporate earnings reports while waiting to hear what the European Central Bank will say about monetary policy.
+European stocks remained higher Thursday, as investors sifted through corporate earnings reports and heard the European Central Bank say it will hold its key interest rates steady.

+The ECB also said it will keep buying 60 billion euros of government bonds and other assets each month through December, "or beyond, if necessary."

+Attention will now swing to ECB President Mario Draghi, who will hold a press conference at 2:30 p.m.
+Frankfurt time, or 8:30 a.m.
+Eastern Time.

 Continue Reading Below